Fire and rescue services

 More information:

-You can only cash traveller's cheques at commercial banks.
+You can only cash travellers’ cheques at commercial banks.

-Not many ATMs accept international cards.
+Not all ATMs accept international cards.

 Most shops and businesses won't accept or change US dollars dated before 2006.